 Finally, a big thank you goes out to the companies exhibiting at the 2017 ASIA Scientific Meeting and our Corporate Sponsors and Partners who help us continue our Mission to be the premier North American organization in the field of Spinal Cord Injury care, education and research

-On behalf of the Board of Directors, I extend an invitation to you and look forward to seeing you at the 2016 ASIA Annual Meeting in Philadelphia.
+On behalf of the Board of Directors, I extend an invitation to you and look forward to seeing you at the 2017 ASIA Annual Meeting in Albuquerque.